grpc/grpc.io/content/blog/grpc-web-ga.md

 ---
+title: gRPC-Web is Generally Available
 author: Luc Perkins - CNCF, Stanley Cheung - Google, Kailash Sethuraman - Google
-date: "2018-10-23T00:00:00Z"
+date: 2018-10-23
-published: true
-title: gRPC-Web is Generally Available
-url: blog/grpc-web-ga
 ---

 We are excited to announce the GA release of